ncatlab/nlab-content/pages/7602.md

 ## Properties

-### Relation to properads
+### Relation to properads and PROPs

-(Coloured) [[properads]] are similar to polycategories: what distinguishes a polycategory from a properad is that in a polycategory, we can only compose along one object at once.
+(Coloured) [[properads]] and [[PROPs]] are both similar to polycategories: what distinguishes polycategories from both properad and PROPs is that in a polycategory, we can only compose along one object at once.
 That is, we have a composition operation

 $$\circ_D \colon Hom(A,B;C,D,E) \times Hom(F,D,G; H) \to Hom(F,A,B,G; C,H,E)$$